lexmag/elixir-style-guide/README.md

 ### Syntax

 * <a name="fun-parens"></a>
-  Always use parentheses around `def` arguments, don't omit them even when the function has no arguments.
+  Always use parentheses around `def` arguments, don't omit them even when a function has no arguments.
   <sup>[[link](#fun-parens)]</sup>

   ```elixir